shmcfarl/calisti_workshop/01-gettingstarted.md

 Press enter to continue.
 ```

-Please copy the generated token and paste in the dedicated field when opening the [dashboard](http://location.hostname:8080) in your browser.
-In the terimnal to the right, copy the token after the "login token" section as shown in the following example:
+Copy the generated token and paste it in the token field when opening the [dashboard](http://location.hostname:8080) in your browser.
+In the terminal to the right, copy the token after the "login token" section as shown in the following example:

 ![dashboard token](images/dashboard_token.png)